 The industry is in decline, but to avert climate catastrophe we need to stop it in its tracks now: no new coal power plants, no new mines and a just transition for workers to a low carbon economy.

 In South Wales there are now FOUR open cast coal mining planning projects in progress or appeal.
 There is also a huge additional planning application in Druridge Bay, Northumberland, which is facing fierce resistance.
-There are presently 12 coal-fired power stations still open (although three are due to close over the next month).
+There are presently 9 coal-fired power stations still open (2 of which are planned to be converted to biomass).
 Much of the coal for these comes from overseas (predominantly Russia, Colombia and the USA).
 All this is despite the UK government’s recent announcement to close of all its coal-fired power plants by 2025 and it’s COP21 and EU commitments to decarbonize.

 Campain for Climate Change has recently supported two massively successful campaigns against further coal mining projects: Ende Gelände and Reclaim the Power - End Coal Now.
 For more details about these two campaigns, you can read the most recent blogs about them: